Ottoman Empire: Revolts, reversals, and revivals (1566–1683)

 In the second half of the sixteenth century, the Ottoman Empire came under increasing strain from inflation and the rapidly rising costs of warfare that were impacting both Europe and the Middle East.
 These pressures led to a series of crises around the year 1600, placing great strain upon the Ottoman system of government.
 The empire underwent a series of transformations of its political and military institutions in response to these challenges, enabling it to successfully adapt to the new conditions of the seventeenth century and remain powerful, both militarily and economically.
 Historians of the mid-twentieth century once characterised this period as one of stagnation and decline, but this view is now rejected by the majority of academics.

 The discovery of new maritime trade routes by Western European states allowed them to avoid the Ottoman trade monopoly.
 The Portuguese discovery of the Cape of Good Hope in 1488 initiated a series of Ottoman-Portuguese naval wars in the Indian Ocean throughout the 16th century.
 Despite the growing European presence in the Indian Ocean, Ottoman trade with the east continued to flourish.
 Cairo, in particular, benefitted from the rise of Yemeni coffee as a popular consumer commodity.
 As coffeehouses appeared in cities and towns across the empire, Cairo developed into a major center for its trade, contributing to its continued prosperity throughout the seventeenth and much of the eighteenth century.

 Under Ivan IV (1533–1584), the Tsardom of Russia expanded into the Volga and Caspian regions at the expense of the Tatar khanates.
-In 1571, the Crimean khan Devlet I Giray, commanded by the Ottomans, burned Moscow.
+In 1571, the Crimean khan Devlet I Giray, commanded by the Ottomans, invaded Russia and burned Moscow.
 The next year, the invasion was repeated but repelled at the Battle of Molodi.
-The Ottoman Empire continued to invade Eastern Europe in a series of slave raids, and remained a significant power in Eastern Europe until the end of the 17th century.
+The Ottoman Empire and its vassal, the Crimean Khanate, continued to invade Eastern Europe in a series of slave raids, and remained a significant power in Eastern Europe until the end of the 17th century.
+The Crimean cavalry became indispensable for the Ottomans' campaigns against Russia, Poland, Hungary, and Persia.